Uniswap/docs/versioned_docs/version-V1/overview/games/nifty-smashers.md

 ## Controllers

-- Playing with a controller highly recommended (Playstation, Xbox, or any other controller recognized by your PC/Mac)
+- Playing with a controller is highly recommended (Playstation, Xbox, or any other controller recognized by your PC/Mac)
+- For a cheap solution checkout the Logitech F310 Gamepad

 ## Bat swings

-- The bat can be swung in all possible direction: left, right, up, down, diagonals
+- The bat can be swung in all possible directions: left, right, up, down, diagonals
 - The bat can be swung by clicking the attack button
 - Longer button presses makes the bat hit harder
 - The bat can be swung while standing, running, or jumping